-If you're looking for a way to keep your messaging private and safe from nosey friends or housemates, you can opt for apps with secret messaging capabilities.
-However, many of the above picks work well for that as well.
+If you're looking for a way to keep your messages, pictures, and other media private and safe from nosey friends or housemates, you can opt for apps with secret messaging capabilities.
+Many of the above picks work well for that as well.

 - Signal allows you to set a password on the app.

-- Wickr can auto-delete messages after a specified period.
+- Wickr Me can auto-delete messages after a specified period.

 Secure messaging apps are only useful if the people you know also use them.
-For this reason, our Editor's Pick for Best Secure Messaging App in 2020 goes to Signal .
+For this reason, our Editor's Pick for Best Secure Messaging App in 2022 goes to Signal.